 An attacker can identify, monitor and track an AIoT device based on the identifiers associated with the AIoT device if the identifiers are not privacy protected.

+For inventory service, an attacker could potentially count the quantity of devices and track changes in device numbers within an area by observing the differences in reported device IDs after broadcasting an inventory message, which will expose sensitive business information, e.g. quantity in stock.

 Editor’s Note: It is FFS how the above threat affects various use cases.

-Editor’s Note: Security threat and requirement for potential exposure of quantity of devices after adversary broadcasts an inventory message is FFS.